 - Add in eggs and vanilla extract and stir until combined.

 - In a separate bowl, combine flour, baking powder, cream of tartar and salt.

-- Pour batter into prepared 13x9 pan.
+- Spread batter evenly into prepared 13x9 pan and prepare topping.

 - In a small bowl, whisk together granulated sugar and cinnamon.
 Sprinkle evenly over snickerdoodle blondie batter.